RetroPie/mame4all-pi/readme.txt

 #overscan_bottom=16
 }}}

-If the image goes of your TV screen then you can change the border width by setting "display_border" in mame.cfg.
-By default this is set to 24 to cater for most TVs.
-If you want to remove the border simply set it to 0.
+If the image goes off your TV screen then you can change the border width by setting "display_border" in mame.cfg.

 *INSTALLATION*
 {{{